 In Nevada, personal injury protection (PIP) insurance is optional.
 It is sometimes called “no fault” coverage because it can be used to cover medical expenses and lost wages for its injured policyholder, regardless of whether he or she was at fault for the accident.
 Nevada is a “fault” state for car accident claims, which means that when two or more motorists are involved in a collision, the injured motorist must file a personal injury claim with the negligent driver’s insurance provider, rather than going through his or her own insurance provider.
 Drivers who opt for PIP coverage can opt to go use this to cover their additional expenses after receiving compensation from a negligent party’s insurance provider.
-In the event of a death or an injury that leads to death following a car accident, PIP coverage can be used to pay for the victim’s medical and funeral expenses.
+In the event of a death or an injury that leads to death following an auto accident, PIP coverage can be used to pay for the victim’s medical and funeral expenses.

 Nevada’s personal injury and wrongful death laws follow the doctrine of modified comparative fault with a 51 percent bar.
 This means that parties who were partially at fault for their accidents can seek monetary compensation for their damages, but only if they are deemed to hold 50 percent or less of the responsibility for their accident.
 When a victim is deemed to be less than 50 percent responsible for his or her accident, but still somewhat responsible, his or her total settlement amount is reduced according to the percentage of responsibility he or she holds.
 For example, if two cars are involved in a collision because one driver failed to yield and the other was text messaging while driving and the driver who failed to yield files a claim with the other driver’s insurance provider, the insurance provider might determine that the claimant holds 30 percent of the responsibility for the accident.
 In doing so, the claimant’s $100,000 claim may be reduced by 30 percent, making it possible for him or her to only recover up to $70,000 for his or her damages.
 This doctrine applies to all personal injury and wrongful death claims in Vegas.